Jason Flom: Notable A&R/production acts

-Philanthropy
+Personal life

+Flom is the son of Joseph Flom (1923–2011), a lawyer and partner at Skadden, Arps, Slate, Meagher & Flom, and Claire Flom (1924–2007), a philanthropist who co-founded the Gateway School.

+Flom's first marriage was to Wendy Berry.
+They had two children, Allison and Michael.
+On October 6, 2024, Flom married Khaliah Ali, a daughter of Muhammad Ali, in Southampton, New York.

+Flom has said that his interest in criminal justice was influenced in part by his own experiences with substance abuse and his awareness of disparities in how similar cases are treated.

+Criminal justice advocacy

-In 1993, he joined the board of Families Against Mandatory Minimums and soon after became a founding board member of the Innocence Project.
-As part of his work with the Innocence Project, Flom launched the podcast Wrongful Conviction with Jason Flom in 2016.
-The podcast features interviews with men and women who have spent time in prison for crimes they claim they did not commit and other activists, advocates and experts.
+In 1993, he joined the board of Families Against Mandatory Minimums (FAMM) and soon after became a founding board member of the Innocence Project.
+Inspired by his work with the Innocence Project, Flom launched the podcast Wrongful Conviction with Jason Flom in 2016.
+The podcast features interviews with men and women who have spent time in prison for crimes evidence shows they did not commit as well as prominent attorneys, activists, advocates and experts.

 Notable guests on the podcast include Kim Kardashian, John Grisham, Meek Mill, Amanda Knox, Raymond Santana, Brendan Dassey, and Rodney Reed, among others.
-The podcast reached #7 on the iTunes charts within its first 2 weeks of release, and has since been downloaded over 10 million times.
+The podcast reached #7 on the iTunes charts within its first 2 weeks of release, and has since been downloaded over 50 million times.

+Flom has served on the board of the Drug Policy Alliance and has successfully advocated for criminal justice reform, including efforts related to clemency grants from various Governors and for nonviolent drug offenders during the administrations of Bill Clinton and Barack Obama.
+Flom also sits on the board of directors of the Legal Action Center, which uses legal and policy strategies to fight discrimination, build health equity, and restore opportunity for people with criminal records, substance use disorders, and HIV or AIDS.
+He also serves as a board member of Injustice Watch and The Frederick Douglass Project For Justice.